cda-tum/mmft-simulator/README.md

 ```

 ## References
-The MMFT Simulator is constituted by several academic contributions that are listed below.
-More details about the implementation and the mechanisms behind the simulatorcan be found in:
+More details about the implementation and the mechanisms behind the MMFT Simulator can be found in:

 [[1]](https://doi.org/10.3390/mi15010129) M. Takken, and R. Wille.
 Accelerated Computational Fluid Dynamics Simulations of Microfluidic Devices by Exploiting Higher Levels of Abstraction.
 MDPI Micromachines, 2024.